karthikziffer/karthikziffer.github.io/_posts/2026-06-06-prompt-evolution.md

 ## Introduction

-This blog aims to develop an architectural strategy for storing prompts of agentic AI solutions in a graph database (considered Neo4j for this example).
-These prompts will be versioned over changes instead of mainatining the versioning in github, with metadata added to trace the version description.
+This blog aims to develop an abstract framework to store prompts of agentic functions in a graph database (considered Neo4j for this example).
+These prompts will be versioned over changes as a better alternative to github versionin.
+Prompts are no longer stored in the codebase, they can be considered as a feature store and fetched during the CI/CD stage.

 <br>

 ## Data Structure

-The approach involves representing prompts as structured knowledge using nodes and entities in Neo4j.
+The approach involves representing prompts as structured knowledge using nodes and edges in Neo4j.
 This representation decomposes information into clear, interconnected parts, making it easier to manage and evolve over time.
 Unlike traditional repositories, Neo4j provides a more efficient way to track changes, debug errors, and maintain security by enforcing strict data integrity and access controls.

-Prompts are divided into nodes and entities based on their structure and relationships.
+Prompts are divided into nodes and edges based on their structure and relationships.
 For instance, a classification prompt might be represented as nodes for the task (e.g., "classification"), model type (e.g., "transformer"), and specific classes (e.g., "cat", "dog").
 This structured format facilitates efficient querying and modification of prompts.

 The data structure in Neo4j can be defined using labels (e.g., `Prompt`, `Task`, `ModelType`) and relationships (e.g., `HAS_TASK`, `USES_MODEL_TYPE`).
 Each prompt node would contain properties like its text, description, version, and metadata.
 Relationships between nodes represent the semantic connections between prompts and their components.